-- 2.10 kg certified LAURA ORG meadow fescue - 0.90 kg certified WINNETOU timothy
+- 1.50 kg certified LAURA ORG meadow fescue

+- 0.60 kg certified PARDUS meadow fescue

+- 0.90 kg certified WINNETOU timothy

 Gravels and free-draining soils with a pH 6.5-8.

 Lucerne must be sown into warm soils and is often undersown to a spring cereal crop as it is slow to establish.
 Reducing the cereal seed rate by a third and cutting it as arable or wholecrop silage will give lucerne the best start.
 Alternatively, sow in the summer following an early-harvested cereal such as winter barley.
 The middle of August is the latest date for sowing if a good seed bed can be made and there is sufficient moisture available.